 Creative and Influential: Unlike firms that sit on one side or the other, we stand at the intersection between intellectual property and free speech and draw the lines to achieve our clients' goals.

-Groundbreaking Precedents: From winning a landmark decision in New York's highest court protecting journalists' sources to successfully defending first-ever case about "fake news," we take on the emerging and unresolved issues at the core of TMT businesses.
+Groundbreaking Precedents: From winning a landmark decision in New York's highest court protecting journalists' sources to successfully defending the first-ever case about "fake news," we take on the emerging and unresolved issues at the core of TMT businesses.